 Filing an Appeal for Denied Disability Benefits

 When you file a claim for SSDI or SSI, the SSA often denies the application based on the lack of evidence you have provided to support your claim.
 However, all is not lost as you are entitled to appeal this decision.

 It is unlikely you will be successful unless you ask a social security attorney to work on your behalf to win your entitlement to disability benefits.

 The average time it takes to process an appeal with the Social Security Disability Appeals Council can be from six months to two years.

 A lawyer for SSI appeals can help to ensure the appeal is won by carefully studying the outcome of your claim decided by the Administrative Law Judge (ALJ) at the administrative hearing.

 The appeals stage is the last chance you have and is not the type of action you want to take on alone.
-A lawyer for SSI appeals has the experience and skill to give you the best possible chances of obtaining disability benefits while you are unable to work.
+A Social Security attorney for SSI appeals has the experience and skill to give you the best possible chances of obtaining disability benefits while you are unable to work.

-The disability lawyer will ensure your medical records are complete and the written reports from your doctor explain fully the nature of your disability.
+The Social Security attorney will ensure your medical records are complete and the written reports from your doctor explain fully the nature of your disability.

 One of the most important features of an appeal is ensuring it is filed within 60 days of receiving the denial.
-Your lawyer will ensure you meet this deadline otherwise you may have to start the SSDI or SSI claim all over again.
+Your Social Security attorney will ensure you meet this deadline otherwise you may have to start the SSDI or SSI claim all over again.

 Applying for Social Security Disability benefits can be a time consuming and complex process.
 In order to have the application process made as easy as possible and to have the best chance of being awarded Social Security Disability benefits, hire a Social Security attorney who knows what needs to be done to help get you the disability benefits to which you are entitled.